2. Know Your Price Range

 A vendor is always more willing to negotiate on price when selling time on the market is longer than normal.
 You can spot these types of sales by watching the market and not following the buyer crowd.
 Usually this type of property has had a few failed auctions, has changed selling agents or has had an average marketing campaign.

-6. Resect The Vendors and Offer Your Story.
+6. Respect The Vendors and Offer Your Story.

 Selling property is an emotional process that most vendors do not enjoy, it pushes people out of their normal comfort zone.
 Hence trying to bring a price down incorrectly.
 This can often bring vendor’s walls up.